addnad/suiwill/README.md

 7. GRACE      — 7-day grace period.
 Cancel anytime with a single signed tx.
 8. EXECUTE    — Vault balance distributed atomically to beneficiaries.
 Message unlocked.
 ```

 ---

+## User-Defined Inactivity Period

+Every SuiWill includes a customizable inactivity timeout chosen by the owner during creation.

+Examples:
+- 30 days
+- 90 days
+- 180 days
+- 1 year
+- Multiple years

+Any signed Sui transaction resets the inactivity timer.
+If no activity is detected before the selected timeout expires, the VIGIL watcher triggers a 7-day grace period.
+During the grace period, the owner can cancel execution at any time with a single signed transaction.

+This ensures users remain in full control of when inheritance automation can begin.

+---